andrii-yeremenko/news-aggregator/doc/specification.md

 # Unresolved questions

-1. Are there any specific requirements for error handling in the API?
-2. How frequently should the news articles be updated and refreshed in the repository?
+1. How frequently should the news articles be updated and refreshed in the repository?
-3. Do we need to unstage the news articles from aggregator after a certain period of time?
+2. Do we need to unstage the news articles from aggregator after a certain period of time?
-4. How should the API provide an error response to the user in case of a failure?
+3. How should the API provide an error response to the user in case of a failure?